Writing in courses across the curriculum can help students

 - students receive instruction in the role of writing in professional/academic settings, strategies for determining document style, effective writing techniques for different audiences, and organizing papers for various purposes.

 - students may write in a variety of forms, including correspondence, memoranda, proposals,

 reports, logs, descriptions, observations, creative writing, journals, and many other

 forms of course-related assignments.

 Support for WIC courses includes

 The Writing Center provides assistance for students writing in any course; the Writing Center Web site includes information for faculty on writing, as well as online handbooks and other reference materials.

-WIC liaisons from the Languages and Literature department.
+WIC liaisons from the English, Literature, and World Languages department.
 Each content area has a designated liaison to provide information about writing and writing in content courses.

 For more information about having a current course designated as WIC, developing a new WIC course, or integrating writing into any course, please contact a member of the WIC committee, the General Education.